ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 use the same host of the TIPS service and rely on load balancers to distribute the load.

-TIPS allows clients to make concurrent pulls of incremental updates potentially through different HTTP connections.
-As a consequence, it introduces additional complexities when the ALTO server is being load balanced -- a feature widely used to build scalable and fault-tolerant web services.
-For example, a request may be incorrectly processed if the following two conditions both hold:
+TIPS allows a client to make concurrent pulls of incremental updates for the same TIPS view potentially through different HTTP connections.
+As a consequence, it introduces additional complexities when the ALTO server is being load balanced.
+For example, a request may be directed to a wrong backend server and get incorrectly processed if the following two conditions both hold:

 -  the backend servers are stateful, i.e., the TIPS view is created and stored only on a single server;